lorycontixd/RaytracingAlgorithm/index.md

 ## Scene files
 We implemented a new straightforward language in order to create images from an input file.
-You can follow step-by-step tutorials to generate your first image.
+You can follow step-by-step there tutorials to generate your first image.

 - [API Reference](https://github.com/lorycontixd/RaytracingAlgorithm/blob/master/rta.md)

 - [First Tutorial](https://github.com/lorycontixd/RaytracingAlgorithm/blob/master/tutorials/firsttutorial.md): Create two spheres inside a scene with different materials.
-- [Second Tutorial](): Create your first animation.
+- [Second Tutorial](https://github.com/lorycontixd/RaytracingAlgorithm/blob/master/tutorials/secondtutorial.md): Create your first animation.

 ## Future works
 RaytracingAlgorithm still has a long way to go before it reaches the amount of functionalities that it deserves.
 There are known bugs which are waiting to be fixed and ideas waiting to be implemented.

+### Ideas
+- [ ] Animation on camera with keyframes
+- [ ] Animation on object parameters (for now only transform is animated)
+- [ ] KD-Tree implementation for ray scattering optimization
+- [ ] Cuda support
+- [ ] CSG shapes
+- [ ] Texture manager class
+- [ ] Area lights
+- [ ] More postprocessing effects
+    - [ ] Ambient occlusion
+    - [ ] Depth of field
+    - [ ] Bloom
+- [ ] Format outputs (e.g create output directory)
+- [ ] Improve compiling options (e.g. rename the long command with something shorter and more intuitive)
+- [x] Improve logger messages
+- [ ] Implement refractive BRDF

 ### Known bugs
 - Triangles + Meshes not working at all.
 - Stats module commented (waiting for parallelization).
--

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.